 This tour takes you to the pristine northern landscapes that do not respect international boundaries.
 About half the trip is in Canada’s Yukon Territory and half in the State of Alaska.
-We cross the Arctic Circle, where the sun shines continuously for six months of the year and you have the option of going all the way to the Arctic Ocean.
+We cross the Arctic Circle, where the sun shines continuously throughout the summer and you have the option of going all the way to the Arctic Ocean.
 Even below that line the nights are very short, but the scenery is amazing!
 We explore the mountain grandeur of the Ogilvie and Blackstone ranges at Tombstone Territorial Park, visit Denali, with the tallest mountain on the continent, and pass by the Wrangell-St Elias range that holds Canada’s tallest mountain, while also appreciating the unique tundra landscapes north of Tombstone.
 We take a cruise on surreal Prince William Sound and relive the Klondike Gold Rush.
 The spaces are vast, so there is a lot of travel, but you’ll enjoy the scenic journeys.

 Duration: 18 days, 17 nights

-Departure City: Whitehorse; Ending city: Whitehorse
+Departure City: Whitehorse Ending city: Whitehorse

 Accommodations: camping (8 nights) hotels (9 nights)